abb128/april-asr/README.md

 ```
 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:`pwd`/../lib/lib/
 ```

+## Building on Windows (msvc)
+Create a folder called `lib` in the april-asr folder.

+Download [onnxruntime-win-x64-1.13.1.zip](https://github.com/microsoft/onnxruntime/releases/download/v1.13.1/onnxruntime-win-x64-1.13.1.zip) and extract the insides of the onnxruntime-win-x64-1.13.1 folder to the `lib` folder

+Run cmake to configure and generate Visual Studio project files.
+Make sure you select x64 as the target if you have downloaded the x64 version of ONNXRuntime.

+Open the `ALL_BUILD.vcxproj` and everything should build.
+The output will be in the Release or Debug folders.

+When running main.exe you may receive an error message like this:
+> The application was unable to start correctly (0xc000007b)

+To fix this, you need to make onnxruntime.dll available.
+One way to do this is to copy onnxruntime.dll from lib/lib/onnxruntime.dll to build/Debug and build/Release.
+You may need to distribute the dll together with your application.

 ## Applications
 Currently I'm developing [Live Captions](https://github.com/abb128/LiveCaptions), a Linux desktop app that provides live captioning.